shubo4/SPR-LNL_custom_data/README.md

 ```

 ## Evaluation
 Example evaluation commands are listed in the folder **scripts**.
-Example training commands are listed in the folder **scripts**.
-You could try the following commands as a start.
+Modify scripts/custom_eval.py , change the resume checkpoint to your trained model path.

-Train SPR on Custom data:
+Eval SPR on Custom data:
 ```
 python scripts/custom_eval.py
 ```